Medical Humanities: Bodies, Cultures and Ideas

 Course Overview

-Birkbeck's interdisciplinary MA Medical Humanities: Bodies, Cultures and Ideas explores human health through the lenses of culture and history, covering topics including infectious disease, diet and exercise, mental health and wellbeing, and disability.
+Our MA Medical and Health Humanities offers you the chance to explore human health through the richly faceted lenses of culture and history, covering topics including infectious disease, diet and exercise, disability, and mental health and wellbeing.

-The course draws together students and staff working across different disciplines, different historical periods and different geographical regions, to offer an interdisciplinary approach to the fascinating, complex relationship between medicine and the humanities.
-The interdisciplinary option modules are taught collectively by staff from across English, law, modern languages, philosophy, history, psychosocial studies, gender and sexuality, film and media studies and the history of art.
+- This course draws together the diverse experience and interests of students and staff, working across different disciplines, different historical periods and different geographical regions, to offer an interdisciplinary approach to the fascinating, complex relationship between medicine and the humanities.

-You will consider the development of clinical practices and institutions, the formation of medical expertise and authority, and the role of medical ethics and law.
-You will also learn about the history of the medical humanities as an academic field and the debates that have shaped its identity and role.
-You will also develop your analytical, research and writing skills.
-The course is aimed at arts, humanities and social science graduates.
+You will also consider the development of clinical practices and institutions, the formation of medical expertise and authority, and the role of medical ethics and law.

 Key information and modules